Structure Functions of Rotation Measures Revealing the Origin of Fast Radio Bursts: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for helpful comments.
 We thank Y.P.
 Yang, Y. Wu and R. Mckinven for helpful comments and discussions, Y.Q.
 Wang for drawing Figure \ref{fig1}, and J.C.
 Jiang for providing the RM data.
-This work was supported by the National Natural Science Foundation of China (grant No. 12273009), the National SKA Program of China (grant No. 2022SKA0130100), and Postgraduate Research \& Practice Innovation Program of Jiangsu Province (KYCX24\_0184).
+This work was supported by the National Natural Science Foundation of China (grant Nos.
+12494575 and 12273009), the National SKA Program of China (grant No. 2022SKA0130100) and Postgraduate Research \& Practice Innovation Program of Jiangsu Province (KYCX24\_0184).
 This work made use of data from Five-hundred-meter Aperture Spherical radio Telescope (FAST), a Chinese national mega-science facility built and operated by the National Astronomical Observatories, Chinese Academy of Sciences.